• Free shipping on all orders

 • The dog’s physical structure (their body size, the shape and size of the skull and the jaw)

 Unsurprisingly, breeds with the largest jaws and heads tend to have the strongest bite force among dogs.
-To put this in perspective, humans have an average of about 162 PSI.
-The strongest bite force in the animal kingdom is 5,000 PSI by the Nile crocodile!

 a doberman puppy playing with tree branch

-Image By: Jordan Whitt, Unsplash
+Image Credit: Jordan Whitt, Unsplash

 The Doberman’s Bite Strength